 Lever knows that the work has just begun after a candidate signs.
-Onboarding is a time where a company can deliver on its employer brand promise to new hires.
+Onboarding new employees is a time where a company can deliver on its employer brand promise.
 Lever’s thoughtful and substantive onboarding program further educates individuals about the culture and values of their new company and helps prepare them to succeed.

 Q: To start, can you briefly tell us about your role at Lever?